Holidays Act reform

 The Taskforce’s recommendations

-The new legislation that will implement the Taskforce’s recommendations will provide clear methods that employers can use to accurately calculate and pay leave entitlements.
-It will also include some changes to employees’ leave entitlements and introduce greater transparency to ensure employees are fully informed about their leave entitlements.
+The recommendations were intended to provide prescriptive methods that employers could use to accurately calculate and pay leave entitlements.
+They also included some changes to employees’ leave entitlements and some proposals to provide greater transparency and ensure employees are fully informed about their leave entitlements.

 Clear methods, formulas and tests

-• New methods that employers must use to calculate the amount of leave entitlement an employee uses when they take leave.
-This will include a formula for calculating leave for employees with variable working arrangements.
+• New methods for calculating the amount of leave entitlement an employee uses when they take leave.

 • New eligibility tests for Family Violence, Bereavement and Sick leave.